BeamMW/android-wallet/README.md

 # Limitations in Tesnet 1
 - Restore is not supported
-- No Adresses and Settings screens and functionality
+- No Adresses and functionality
 - Known UI uncompleted issues

 # How to build